W HireWilliam

 Workflow automation is excellent for data movement, system-to-system integration, and triggering notifications.
 It's not suited for tasks that require reading context, making judgment calls, or handling variation.

-What AI Agents Are
+What Is an AI Agent?
+(AI Agents Explained)

-AI agents are software systems that can perceive their environment, make decisions, take actions, and — in more sophisticated implementations — learn from outcomes.
+AI agents are software systems that can perceive their environment, make decisions, take actions, and - in more sophisticated implementations - learn from outcomes.
 Unlike workflow automations, they are not constrained to pre-written rules.
 They use language models and other AI capabilities to interpret unstructured inputs and determine the appropriate response.
+That's the simplest way to have an AI agent explained: you define the goal, and the agent figures out the steps.

 The core characteristics of AI agents: